-We will give our wive or husband, girlfriend or boyfriend, or a maybe that crush of ours a special gift to show them that we love and care for them.
+We will give our wife or husband, girlfriend or boyfriend, or maybe that crush of ours a special gift to show them that we love and care for them.

-Before I begin to discuss the origin of this day of love I must make a correction.
-In fact it is “Valentine’s Day” and not “Valentines Day“.
+Before I begin to discuss the origin of this day of love I must correct.
+It is “Valentine’s Day” and not “Valentines Day“.

 Saint Valentine’s Day – February 14th

 Saint Dwynwen’s Day – January 25th (Welsh patron saint of lovers)

 Dia dos Namorados (Lover’s Day) – June 12th (Brazilian day for lovers)

 When Did Saint Valentine’s Day Start?